-The Justice Select Committee will hold an evidence session on the Ministry of Justice’s proposals in its consultation document Transforming legal aid: delivering a more credible and efficient system, particularly those proposals relating to price competitive tendering.
+The Justice Committee takes evidence on the MOJ’s proposals in its consultation document Transforming legal aid: delivering a more credible and efficient system.

 Tuesday 11 June 2013, The Boothroyd Room, Portcullis House